bbognar1992/baza/BACKEND_SETUP.md

-# ÉpítAI Backend Setup Guide
+# Pontum Backend Setup Guide

-This guide will help you set up and run the ÉpítAI Construction Management System backend API.
+This guide will help you set up and run the Pontum Construction Management System backend API.

 ## Prerequisites